mballarin97/Matplotlib2LaTeX/README.md

 \end{figure}
 ```

-which gives the following output
+which gives the following output.
+It is a little blurred, but you can look at the original `.pdf` in the folder `Examples_files`

 ![png](Examples_files/latex.PNG)